Get to know top consultancies, and stay up to date on current career events and job offers.

 The PEI is highly standardized to help interviewers understand how you behaved in past events to make assumptions on how you would handle daily situations as a McKinsey consultant in the future.
 The format helps to evaluate and compare candidates on a few objective metrics.

-A common misconception is that you need to be superhuman or present superhuman success stories in the PEI to make the cut.
-This is far from the truth.
-In reality, you need to present authentic situations that demonstrate how you handled problems, led teams (can be in a university group project setting for instance), and influenced people on certain topics.
-The stories need to show how you acted in a specific situation, set in a professional environment (e.g. a previous work engagement or internship), a university experience, or extracurricular activity.
+A common misconception is that you need to present superhuman success stories in the PEI.
+In reality, you should share authentic situations that show how you handled problems, led teams (e.g., in a university group project), and influenced others.
+These stories can come from professional experiences, university, or extracurricular activities.

 In this section I discuss